manit-tree/prompt-autocompletion/README.md

 # prompt-autocompletion

 Prompt that autocompletes as you type.
-This project is a forked version from prompt-autocompletion of Joh Schlinkert.
+This project is a forked version from prompt-autocompletion of [Jon Schlinkert](https://github.com/jonschlinkert).
 This version fix some bugs in KeyDown event that cause the Arrow Key and Enter Key not working.

 ## Installation